KaushalNaresh/Speech_enhancement_using_convolutional_autoencoders/README.md

 >## Description

 <div style="text-align: justify">

 In this repository we explore how convolutional autoencoders can be used to denoise noisy speech dataset.
-For experimental purposes we have taken [link](https://github.com/microsoft/MS-SNSD)
+For experimental purposes we have taken [MS-SNSD dataset](https://github.com/microsoft/MS-SNSD)

 </div>